 We’ve worked with senior leaders at numerous other higher learning institutions as well, including Cornell University, Princeton University, three UNC schools, Virginia Tech, Northwestern University in Illinois, North Carolina A&T State University, Texas A&M Commerce, Forsyth Technical Community College, and the University of Alaska.

 We are dedicated to women’s leadership and empowerment.
 That commitment informs our work with Girl Scouts in North Carolina, a training-the-trainers program in Myanmar, and our women-led initiatives in Ethiopia, among others.

 But one of the cornerstones of these efforts is the Advancing Women’s Leadership Series, based on Marian Ruderman and Patricia Ohlott’s book Standing at the Crossroads: Next Steps for High-Achieving Women.

 It’s constructed to help professional women move their leadership to the next level, emphasizing self-clarity, authenticity, agency, and wholeness.
 The program is designed for women aged 18 and up who are seeking clarity on the essential components of leadership development, provided through a 5-part experiential workshop series focused on change over the course of 2-hour sessions.

 Support Our Work

 Our mission compels us to improve the understanding, practice, and development of leadership for the benefit of society worldwide at all levels—individual, team, organizational, and societal.
-It’s why the driving question of our Leadership Beyond Boundaries initiative asks, “What would the world look like if all people had access to leadership development?”
+It’s why our driving question asks, “What would the world look like if all people had access to leadership development?”